 Hugging is definitely OK!
 Visitors are advised to avoid face-to-face contact.

-We strongly advise visitors to take their loved ones out into our gardens, and indeed use our other facilities, for example the new Café 19 in the John Morden Centre
+We strongly advise visitors to take their loved ones out into our gardens, and indeed use our other facilities, for example the new Café 19 in the John Morden Centre.

-Visitors who are not vaccinated will be able to continue their visits by using our orangery, attached to Cullum Welch Court, as before.
+Relatives who are not vaccinated will be able to continue their visits by using our orangery, attached to Cullum Welch Court, as before.